Our Team

 Courtney Behnken

-Slate Valley Trails Operations Manager
+Slate Valley Trails Operations Director

 Courtney was an art teacher for 15 years in Maryland before joining VMBA/SVT.
 She fell in love with VT when she first did a 1K-mile bicycle tour from MD to VT with her (now) husband and VT has remained a special place in their hearts and are so excited to be living here, being part of our community, and planting roots.
 Outside of work, Courtney enjoys going on long gravel rides, mountain biking, working in her garden or cooking delicious food with friends.
 Courtney loves working for VMBA/SVT because she has met some incredible people and has really loved being able to get out there and engage the local community.
 To see people and kids empowered by moving their bodies outdoors in nature on trails has got to be one of Courtney’s favorite things about working for VMBA/SVT.
 Her favorite trail snack is probably peanut butter crackers.
 If she needs a sugar hit, her go to is maple syrup, of course.